andragh83/mealoo/README.md

 ## App overview

-Below you can have a look at the initial UI designs made in Figma.
-Actual UI will also be adjusted depending on UX experience so will most probably have small changes.
+Below you can have a look at the initial UI designs I made in Figma.
+Actual UI will also be adjusted depending on UX experience.

 ![This is a screenshot of the Figma design of a web page representing the homepage of the webapp with the title "MeaLoo" visible in the browser tab.](./home_page.jpg)